-As the year comes to a close, we’d like to remind you of your responsibilities with respect to our clients’ confidential information.
+As the the first quarter of the year comes to a close, we’d like to remind you of your responsibilities with respect to our clients’ confidential information.
 Many of you are aware of the heightened awareness and ever increasing reminders with regards to confidential information and protection of that information, by our various clients.
 They, and by extension, all of us, operate in a competitive business environment so it is very likely that the wrong thing spoken (or written) about in the wrong place at the wrong time will have serious negative impact on new products coming out or in the development.
 To help ensure their competitive advantages, and our success, every one of us has a responsibility to protect any and all client confidential and/or private information.

 When each of you came to work for us, you signed a non-disclosure agreement; you also signed an NDA with our client.
 It’s very important that you review these agreements and that you do all that is possible to protect the information and knowledge that you gain while working with our clients.